 What is Crypto Liquidation?

-In simple terms, what is liquidation in crypto trading refers to this automatic closure of positions when margin requirements are no longer met.
+In simple terms, what is liquidation in crypto or what is liquidation in crypto trading refers to the automatic closure of leveraged positions when margin requirements are no longer met.

 How Liquidation Works